jorol/SWIB2014-Catmandu/README.md

 ## Requirements

 Laptop with VirtualBox installed.
-Organisers will provide a virtualbox image (Linux guest system) beforehand.
+Organisers will provide a VirtualBox image (Linux guest system) beforehand.
 You can also install your own environment, see "[Installation](https://github.com/LibreCat/Catmandu/wiki/Installation)".
 Participants should bring their own data (CSV, JSON, MAB2, MARC, PICA+, RDF or YAML).

+## VM

+The VirtualBox image is available [here](http://jorol.de/catmandu/catmandu.ova).
+Ask the organisers for login details.

+The best way to login to a guest Linux VirtualBox VM via SSH is port forwarding.
+By default, you should have one network interface already which is using NAT.
+Then go to the "Network" settings and click the "Port Forwarding" button.
+Add a new Rule:

+    Host port 3022, guest port 22, name ssh, other left blank.

+You can now login from host system to guest system via SSH:

+    # User name: catmandu
+    # Password: catmandu
+    ssh -p 3022 catmandu@127.0.0.1

 ## Agenda